ellenforbes/RTEToolbox/README.md

 Edit: Need to Add RemoveRelate_management (in_layer_or_view, relate_name)

 ### 3. Clean Street Names - Working Happy
+Edit: Deal with north, east, south, west mess :( not sure on logic here because these can feature at beginning and end + should be N or North
+Edit: Iterate through the streetNameField and flag any endings that are not found in streetNameFix[1] - hmmm - hard for me, need to use SearchCursor

 ### 4. Search for Nulls - Edit Required
 High Priority: Needs Work - is in unpackaged, but not clean code